TOTH Montessori

 • What is the difference between Montessori and traditional education?

 For children six and under, Montessori emphasizes learning through all five senses, not just through listening, watching, or reading.
-Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from hundreds of possibilities.
+Children in Montessori classes learn at their own, individual pace and according to their own choice of activities from many possibilities.
 They are not required to sit and listen to a teacher talk to them as a group, but are engaged in individual or group activities of their own, with materials that have been introduced to them 1:1 by the teacher who knows what each child is ready to do.
 Learning is an exciting process of discovery, leading to concentration, motivation, self-discipline, and a love of learning.
 There is great respect for the choices of the children, but they easily keep up with or surpass what they would be doing in a more traditional setting.
 The children ask each other for lessons and much of the learning comes from sharing and inspiring each other.

 • Why does Montessori have multi-age classrooms?